lucascaton/rails_new/README.md

 ## About

-Customizable Rails template for Twitter Bootstrap, Devise and more!
+Customizable Rails template with Twitter Bootstrap, Devise and more!

 ### Required Rails version